zsolt-szekeres/youtube_news/README.md

 * gets the audio of select youtube videos
 * generates a transcript via OpenAI whisper
 * summarizes them via a combination of OpenAI's GPT API and LangChain's map reduce approach introduced at https://www.youtube.com/watch?v=qaPMdcCqtWk
-* and finally sends the summary by email to you
+* sends the summary by email to you
+* allows to chat with the transcript of the video

- There are two entry points:
+ There are three entry points:
- * main.py offers an interactive UI via streamlit where you can pick a single youtube video and finetune prompts and other parameters
+ * main.py offers an interactive UI via streamlit where you can pick a single youtube video and configure prompts and other parameters
  * batch.py offers the opportunity to collect and process recent videos from your favorite channels and schedule this process say daily
+ * chat.py implements a RAG (Retrieval Augmented Generator) based on contexts identified by questions in a conversation

 # Setup
 * I started with Anaconda on Win 11 and have GPU support via pytorch+cuda for the transcription.
 Installed the few packages included at the top of the .py files.
 I included a full requirements.txt file for reference.